SkrideOne/cx/rust_docs/building_handbook.md

 ---

 *Key takeaway*: Rust’s compile-time and runtime behaviors are highly configurable.
-Nightly 1.90 introduces advanced features—parallel front-end, custom back-ends, and more.
+Nightly 1.91 builds on the improvements of 1.90—parallel front‑end compilation, custom back‑ends, profile‑guided optimisation and more—and adds stability to previously unstable APIs.
 Always start from baseline profiles, adjust a few parameters at a time, benchmark thoroughly, and maintain code quality with lints and testing.
-These practices will help you build fast, small, and high-quality Rust binaries in 2025.
+These practices will help you build fast, small and high‑quality Rust binaries in 2025.